decentraland-scenes/validate-player-authenticity/README.md

 When you use the `signedFetch()` function in a scene, you're sending additional metadata in the request's headers, that includes a signed message encrypted with the ephemeral key.
 This signed message includes a timestamp, the player's position on the map, the player's actual address, and the contents of the request itself.

+## Branches

+The `main` branch of this project delegates the validation of the message signature to an endpoint of a catalyst server.

+The `localcheck` branch of this same repository performs the signature validation locally.
+It only connects to the catalyst server to check that the player is connected and near the reported position.

 ## Try it out

 **Install the CLI**